AdobeDocs/campaign-classic.en/help/rn/using/gold-standard.md

 _9 December 2020_

-The build 9032&#64;09e3573 includes the following improvements:
+The build 9032&#64;09e3573 includes the following improvements and fixes:

 * When integrating your mobile app with Campaign, you need to secure your communication with Apple Push Notification service (APNs).
 The certificate-based or token-based authentication modes are now available for iOS mobile apps in Campaign Classic.
 [Learn more](../../delivery/using/configuring-the-mobile-application.md)